 German Advanced 2 (MLT265)

-Based on 36 hours of small group interactive seminars and tutorials predominantly delivered in the foreign language, the unit also comprises 64 hours of monitored private study.
+Based on 36 hours of small group interactive seminars and tutorials predominantly delivered in German, the unit also comprises 64 hours of monitored private study.

 - University credits: 10

 - University levels: 1-4

 - Pre-requisite: MLT264, A level grade A, CEF B1+/B2-

 - Availability: Students, members of staff, members of the public